Travel & conservation company, since 1991

 Maasai woman

 We were greeted by the boss of the clan (who thanked us for coming to visit the village) and invited us to wait for the women coming from inside the kraal.
 It was an amazing welcome!
-Maasai women were singing in front of us while wearing beautiful bangles and strings of coloured beads around their necks.
+Maasai women sang in front of us while wearing beautiful bangles and strings of coloured beads around their necks.
 Giada was especially pleased about the chance of doing some jewellery shopping at the village!

 Maasai making fire